 When you request a package from the official repository, all of the package's dependencies are also loaded.
-Dependency resolution is not yet implemented when loading packages from custom URLs.
+There is no dependency resolution when loading packages from custom URLs.
+If you want dependency resolution for custom URLs, use micropip.

 In general, loading a package twice is not permitted.
 However, one can override a dependency by loading a custom URL with the same package name before loading the dependent package.